mohsinulhaq/react-popper-tooltip/README.md

 export default Tooltip;
 ```

-Then you can use as shown in the example below.
+Then you can use it as shown in the example below.

 ```jsx
 <Tooltip tooltip="Hi there!" placement="top" trigger="click">Click me</Tooltip>